SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Warleader

 The warleader of a wode elf court is usually their finest tactician.
 One warleader alone can command dozens of squadrons across miles of forest with such precision that they can appear to predict an enemy's movements without ever laying an eye on them.
-In times of peace, a warleader's role is primarily that of teacher-a mentor who scouts and soldiers regard almost as an additional parent.
+In times of peace, a warleader's role is primarily that of teacher—a mentor who scouts and soldiers regard almost as an additional parent.

 The wode elves send their warleaders into battle only if the situation is dire.
 Characters who encounter one should be flattered, for the presence of a warleader means the wode elves consider the heroes a formidable threat.